Jack Parr | |

 Stat3value: | 51 (0.8 apg) |

 Three times Parr gained all-league honors.
 Twice he helped the Wildcats to conference championships and NCAA play and twice received All-America recognition.
-He still holds KSU's single-season rebounding record and is second on the career charts.
+He still holds the Wildcats single-season rebounding record and is second overall.
 He ranks 10th among the all-time Wildcat scoring leaders with 1,184 points.
-Parr played one season professionally with the Cincinnati Royals before turning to private business and becoming a Big Eight basketball official.[2]
-He died in January 2015, aged 78, at his home in Lindsborg, Kansas.[3]
+Parr played one season professionally with the Cincinnati Royals before turning to private business and becoming a Big Eight basketball official.[3]

 Source[2]